Sister Wives Updates: SCOTUS Could Hear Family’s Polygamy Case, Plus Could More Browns Come Out Following Mariah’s Big News

 As People reports, when Mariah Brown came out to her conservative Fundamentalist Mormon family on Sister Wives, the reaction from her father, moms and siblings was something of a mixed bag.
 According to her biological mom, Meri Brown, Mariah’s budding sexuality has changed her perception of her future and that of her child.
 In the past, Sister Wives has detailed Meri’s struggle with infertility, and Mariah is her only biological child, despite years of trying for more.

-According to Meri, in a Sister Wives sneak peak, she had been relying on Mariah’s future marriage to give her the sone she always wanted but never had.
+According to Meri, in a Sister Wives sneak peak, she had been relying on Mariah’s future marriage to give her the son she always wanted but never had.

 “When I had Mariah, I had this cute little girl.
 I just always expected that she would grow up, meet a guy, get married, have kids. always wanted to have a son.
 I always just kind of thought, ‘Well, ya know, since I never had a son, I’ll be able to kind of adopt Mariah’s husband into kind of being a son.’
 And I looked forward to seeing who that was gonna be, you know?
 And that’s not gonna happen.”